SpencerNorris/SuperPACs/README.md

 ## Virtual Environment for Python 3.

 Included in the gitignore is the file `/superpac`.
-It is meant to be the virtual environment file, there so you can work with the python 3 code even with python 2.7 installed.
+It is meant to be the virtual environment file, there so you can work with the Python 3 code even with Python 2.7 installed.

 Run `SuperPACs/ $ virtualenv -p python3 superpac`.
 A new folder will be created: `/superpac`.
 Now run `$ python3` and Python 3 will start.